teekuningas/vellubot/README.md

 You need nix: https://nixos.org/download

-## In the development shell, run the fetchers and parsers:
+## Run the fetchers and parsers:

 ```
 $ make nix-watch_parsers
 ```

-## In the development shell, run the irc bot (including fetchers and parsers):
+## Run the irc bot, including fetchers and parsers:

 ```
 $ make nix-watch